-The Ladies' Golf Club of Toronto was begun by women for women.
-The clubhouse was originally a country estate called Brooklands, built for Strafford Watson (son of a prominent Toronto lawyer) as a wedding present.
+This golf club was begun by women for women.
+The clubhouse, in the Georgian revival style, was originally a country estate constructed in 1922 for Strafford Watson (son of a prominent Toronto lawyer) as a wedding present.
 The course was designed by the distinguished golf course architect, Stanley Thompson.
-Champion golfer Ada Mackenzie was the driving force behind the club's establishment.
+Champion golfer Ada Mackenzie was the force behind the club's establishment.

 - Full wheelchair access